-What is the duty to notify your insurance company promptly and what are the consequences of failing to do so?
+What is the duty to notify your insurance company promptly of a claim and what are the consequences of failing to do so?

 Your policy may specify the amount of time in which a claim must be filed after the damage, but more likely the policy will simply state that notice must be “prompt” or “as soon as practicable.”
 However, these provisions are generally construed as meaning the time must be reasonable in light of all of the circumstances.
-Generally, this means that notice must be communicated as soon as you know, or should know of the damages upon a reasonable inspection.
+Generally, this means that notice must be communicated as soon as you know, or should know, of the damages.

 Moreover, insurance companies generally attempt to prioritize and resolve claims not just in the order in which they are reported, but also based on the severity of the damage.
 Generally, the more severe the damage, the more immediate repairs may need to be done to prevent further damage, or in the case of your home, immediacy may be required in order to make the home habitable again.
-Thus, reporting your claim as quickly and as adequately as possible will provide your insurer the necessary information to be as efficient as possible.
+Thus, reporting your claim timely will provide your insurer the necessary information to be as efficient as possible.

 When dealing with insurance companies, you should make it a habit to keep well-documented records of all communications you’ve had with your insurer.
 Make a log of all conversations you’ve had with your insurer, the name of the person you dealt with, their job-title, time and date, etc. You should also send a confirmation letter or email to anyone you spoke with acknowledging the communication, as well as the substance of the matters discussed.
 This will prevent the insurance company from later denying the communication.